raghavmecheri/pytorchjs/README.md

 const results = await squeezeNet(loader);
 ```
 Additional examples of both setup and usage involving features like Transforms (in development) and CUDA (in development) may be found [here](./examples).

+## Key Features
+* Run your PyTorch models in a Javascript environment, without worrying about using Torchscript or custom binaries
+* Deploy your model using configurations identical to what you used during training
+* Built-in CUDA support (work in progress)
+* Support for torchvision, including transforms, dataset classes, and pretrained models
+	* Support for TorchVision models is a work in progress

 ## Development
  * ```yarn install``` should allow you to install project dependancies